The third Newsletter of the TUC London, East & South East Region Environmental Sustainability and Just Transition Network can be downloaded here…

 The COP26 talks in Glasgow in November 2021 come at a crucial time.
 According to a recent report by the Environment Agency, climate change is hitting the ‘worst case scenario’.
 This means hotter temperatures, more extreme weather conditions, drought, famine, ecosystem destruction, biodiversity loss and much more.
 And as always it will be communities in the Global South who feel the worst impacts.

-While we welcome any action to deal with the climate crisis, we need to beware false solutions that focus on the market or billionaires to rescue us.… Read on ...
+While we welcome any action to deal with the climate crisis, we need to beware false solutions that focus on the market or billionaires to rescue us.
+That is why the mobilisations for the COP26 – in Glasgow and in local towns and cities – are crucial.
+And it is important that trade unions are at the heart of these mobilisations, calling for climate justice, a just transformation for workers and one million climate jobs.… Read on ...

 The first Newsletter of the TUC London, East & South East Region Environmental Sustainability and Just Transition Network can be downloaded here..